Coiot/cbr-main/src/albums/episode2.md

   narration: "<p>Striking on a moment of weakness, both German-speaking civs declare
     war on Havel’s Czech Republic, with HRE even founding Augsburg a short distance from Prague to prepare.
-Granted, neither they nor Prussia look too committed to this fight — they’re probably only doing this to get into the Ottomans’ good books.
+Granted, neither they nor Prussia look too committed to this fight—they’re probably only doing this to get into the Ottomans’ good books.
     Czechia settle Plzen in a place that would be very difficult for them to defend but very easy for Prussia to defend in the future, if they actually engage in this war and take the city.
 In the sidebar we can see one civ has taken Havel’s